jcwons/github-blogs/_posts/2025-04-25-Using Remote Sensing to calculate Wildfire damages.md

 ---
-title: "Playing with Fire Part 1: Using Remote Sensing and Cellular Automata to predict Wildfires"
+title: "Playing with Fire Part 1: Using Remote Sensing to calculate Wildfire damages"
 date: 2025-04-25
 ---